Table of Contents

 Owned the vehicle and used the standard mileage rate for the first year you placed the vehicle in service, or

-Leased the vehicle and are using the standard mileage rate for the entire lease period (except the period, if any, before 1998).
+Leased the vehicle and are using the standard mileage rate for the entire lease period.

 If you take the standard mileage rate: